Canal 13 (Chilean TV network): 1974-1999: New television center and expansion

 On April 12, 1978, color television transmissions were authorized in Chile, establishing the American NTSC standard as official.
 Canal 13 adapted quickly, acquiring four RCA TK-760 cameras and a TK-28 equipment within three months.
-By June, the channel, along with National Television, broadcast the Soccer World Cup from Argentina using this new technology.
-On December 2 of that year, Canal 13, TVN, and the channels of the University of Chile and the Pontificia Universidad Católica de Valparaíso organized and broadcast the OTI Song Festival at the Municipal Theater of Santiago.
-Additionally, on December 8 and 9, the channels came together again to broadcast the first Teletón.
+By June, the channel, along with National Television, broadcast the Soccer World Cup from Argentina - the first major sports event to be aired using the then new color TV technologies, using feed from Argentina Televisora Color (today Television Publica).

+On December 2 of that year, Canal 13, TVN, and the channels of the University of Chile and the Pontificia Universidad Católica de Valparaíso organized and broadcast the 1978 OTI Song Festival at the Municipal Theater of Santiago.
+Additionally, on December 8 and 9, a second collaboration project of these channels led to the historic broadcast of the first Teletón, with Channel 13's Don Francisco as lead presenter, a role he would be connected in the years to come.

 In 1981, the soap operas La Madrastra and Casagrande and the news programs Teletarde and Telenoche premiered.
 Following this, the channel's production increased, and on May 15, 1983, it inaugurated its Television Center in Providencia, moving from the studios on Lira Street.
-Studio D at the former location, where La Madrastra was recorded, had suffered a fire on July 20, 1981.
+Studio D at the former location, where La Madrastra was being produced, had suffered a fire on July 20, 1981 during taping.
 One of the first programs produced in the new studios was the variety show Martes 13, which launched live from Studio 3 on July 7, 1983.
 Additionally, Canal 13 continued to expand, premiering its signal in Talca on August 21, 1984, through channel 8, and extending to Chillán and Los Angeles through channel 13 on December 18.
+At the same time as the opening of the Talca station, the Channel 13 network signed on for an additional affilation agreement with rival TVN, wherein programming on its Channel 7 station in Easter Island would be supplemented by videotaped broadcasts of select network productions and delayed airings of sports events.